jbreeden/rake-gcc/README.md

       "/some/other/library/include"
     ]

-    # And of course, what your source files are.
+    # And of course, you can specify what your source files are.
     # (This takes anything you can give to a Rake::FileList)
     sources "src/**/*.{c,cpp}"
   end